Table of Contents

 Number of Boats Available: 37

 Located along the southeastern shores of Lewisville Lake, The Colony has emerged as a notable spot for boating activities.
 The city's facilities support a variety of water sports and recreational boating.
-It’s a new city on the list for 2025, indicating a rising interest and demand for boat rentals on Lewisville Lake.
+It’s a new city on the list for 2026, indicating a rising interest and demand for boat rentals on Lewisville Lake.

-Most Popular Style of Boat: Motor Yacht
+Most Popular Style of Boat:

-Number of Boats Available: 19
+Number of Boats Available:

 In Summary

 Texas offers incredible boating opportunities across its cities and waterways.
 From the massive lakes and reservoirs to the coast in the Gulf of Mexico, there are ample locations for enjoying boat rentals and charters.
-Each of these top 10 boating cities stands out for its unique blend of natural beauty, recreational opportunities, and commitment to environmental conservation, making them must-visit destinations for boating enthusiasts.
+Each of these cities stands out for its unique blend of natural beauty, recreational opportunities, and commitment to environmental conservation, making them must-visit destinations for boating enthusiasts.

 About Getmyboat

+Getmyboat is the world's largest marketplace for fun, safe, and easy boat rentals.
+Launched in 2013, over 2 million customers have used the platform to get out on the water with 180,000+ boats across 184 countries and thousands of 5-star reviews for boat owners and captains.
 You can find a boat to rent and navigate yourself or browse charters with professional captains — which account for 70 percent of all Getmyboat trips — so you can sit back, relax, and enjoy your boat day.

 Citing This Report